szymonadamowicz/SlotMachine/README.md

 # Slot Machine Game

 Welcome to the Slot Machine Game!
 This Python program simulates a slot machine where you can play and win based on symbol combinations across different lines.
+Project is made using YouTube tutorial: https://www.youtube.com/watch?v=th4OBktqK1I

 ## Getting Started